300+ Best Troll Names: Fantasy, Female, D&D & WoW Ideas

 300+ Troll Names by Category

 The following collections present over 300 troll names organized by their traditional habitats and roles.
 Each category reflects different aspects of troll mythology and culture, from the towering mountain-dwellers of Norse legend to the sophisticated voodoo practitioners of modern gaming.
-Use these names as-is for quick character creation, or let them inspire variations that fit your specific setting and needs.
+For a broader look at how different races approach naming, see our guide to fantasy name types by race.
+Use these names directly for quick character creation, or let them inspire variations that fit your specific setting and needs.

 Grimfang